 The sense of community that Saint Vincent is known for is fostered from the day you arrive on campus.
 Orientation lasts five weeks and involves more than 150 upperclassmen whose mission is to make freshmen feel at home.
 Every student is matched with an upperclassman who serves as a big brother or sister throughout the first year.
 In the residence halls (where more than 70% of students live), trained prefects foster a safe living environment and provide guidance and advice along with activities and educational programs.

 Throughout the fall semester, Campus Ministry invites groups of freshmen to join the Benedictine monks for vesper prayers, followed by dinner and conversation.
 This Neighborhood to Neighborhood program culminates with a dinner hosted by the Archabbot.

 Expand your horizons

 College is an investment in the future.
-Students find the Saint Vincent experience provides returns in countless ways, not only as they make their way down a career path, but more importantly, as they make their way through life.
-Ninety-eight percent of 2016 SVC graduates responding to a survey were employed in their fields or attending graduate school.
-And while the “sticker price” is higher than a state university, Saint Vincent provides distinct advantages that make a difference in what a student gets out of these four years.
+Students find the Saint Vincent experience provides returns in countless ways, not only as they make their way down a career path but, more importantly, as they make their way through life.
+Ninety-seven percent of 2017 graduates responding to a survey were employed in their fields or attending graduate school.

-Saint Vincent strives to expand the horizons of its students.
-Saint Vincent wants them to succeed in the workplace and make a good living.
-We also want them to see that their life is a gift for others and that they can make a difference in the world.
+Saint Vincent strives to expand the horizons of our students.
+We want them to succeed in the workplace and make a good living.
+We also want them to see that their life is a gift for others and they can make a difference in the world.